-nsibly - it goes without saying that the drain or thrown in the trash.
-Not ?
-You can find more information on he Hazardous Waste Regulations on

-Use glass (and recycle plastic) - when it's taken care of, glass can be used over and over again.
+- Dispose of chemical waste responsibly it goes without saying that this should never be flushed down the drain or thrown in the trash.
+Not sure which chemicals are harmful?
+You can find more information on identifying hazardous waste and the Hazardous Waste Regulations on the Environment Agency website. - 6 Use glass (and recycle plastic) when it's taken care of, glass can be used over and over again.
 So although glass is more expensive to buy at first, it'll save your operation money in the long run.
-However, if you do have to use some plastic materials, make sure these are recycled appropriately.

-Conserve energy where you can - there are numerous ways you can do this - mostly by making minor adjustments.
+However, if you do have to use some plastic materials, make sure these are recycled appropriately. - Conserve energy where you can there are numerous ways you can do this mostly by making minor adjustments.
 Add "turn off" stickers to any appliance that can be switched off when you leave.
 Try installing timers on the plug sockets for water baths, film developers and other pieces of kit.
 This will allow them to come on automatically during normal working hours but save energy at other times.
 Make sure computers are powered down overnight, whilst other bits of equipment can be adjusted to lower power modes when they're not being used.
-Finally, the very simple act of

-Integrate renewable energy - solar PV panels are widely becoming the greenhouse gases.
-We're now working with clients that have opted for
+Finally, the very simple act of closing a fume hood can have a huge environmental impact. - (8) Integrate renewable energy solar PV panels are widely becoming the climate-friendly form of renewable technology.
+That's because solar power only needs clean water to function and doesn't release any greenhouse gases.
+We're now working with clients that have opted for solar arrays in their laboratory spaces.